Answers to your questions

 Yes.
 Free to download, free to scan a product.
 As a social enterprise our primary goal is to encourage more sustainable consumption.

 Giki has set up an independent Advisory Board that reviews how we award badges.
 The Board meets quarterly and also reviews feedback from companies and users.
 The Board is made up of experts in sustainability, nutrition, worker rights, certification and supply chains and includes people with experience at both NGOs and companies.
 Current representatives include members from WWF, Oxfam and CDP.

 That is totally up to you.
 Some people look at all the badges, some have a particular favourite and some look at all of them but know there are one or two badges that are “must haves”.
 The idea behind Giki is to allow users to buy inline with their own values and beliefs.

-We award thirteen different badges split into these areas:
+We award fourteen different badges split into these areas:

 Health: free from additives; no chemicals of concern; healthier options.